 - Find a pelvic floor physiotherapist you trust: A good physiotherapist is supportive and helps you feel good about yourself and what your body can do.
 Cassie Dionne adds some more pointers to keep in mind: "See someone who includes an internal portion to their assessment and treatment, not just an external one - because you cannot properly assess the functioning of the muscles without doing so internally.
 Second, look for a therapist who uses biofeedback as a part of their treatment - it’s a technique that allows you to visually see how well your pelvic floor is working.
 Lastly, look for a physiotherapist who is also knowledgeable about fitness and who will encourage and guide you on strengthening more than just your pelvic floor.
 Your body works together as a unit; strengthening your entire body, not just your pelvic floor, is important in treating incontinence.”

 - Don’t hold back enjoying life: Bladder leakage is not uncommon and can be addressed.
-Bodies change, and while you’re figuring out what yours needs, we’ve got you covered.
-Lunapads underwear and Performa pads are leakproof and comfortable, providing peace of mind for those leaks you weren’t quite prepared for.
+Bodies change, and while you’re figuring out what yours needs, we’ve got you covered. period underwear and reusable pads are leakproof and comfortable, providing peace of mind for those leaks you weren’t quite prepared for.
 And, because they work for periods too, you can change how you use them as your muscles get stronger.

 Have you done pelvic floor physio?
 Got some encouragement for our community?
 We’d love to hear from you in the comments or at hello@lunapads.com.